R-1 Temporary Nonimmigrant Religious Workers

 A foreign national may apply for a religious visa as long as they are a member of a religious denomination that has a bona fide non-profit religious organization in the U.S. The foreign national must be employed as a minister or in another religious vocation or occupation at least twenty (20) hours per week.
-Support personnel, administrators, clerical workers, maintenance workers and/or janitors do not qualify as a religious worker who has dedicated his/her life to religious practices and functions.
+Support personnel, administrators, clerical workers, maintenance workers and/or janitors do not qualify as religious workers.